Steven Taylor (footballer)

-Steven Vincent Taylor (born 23 January 1986) is an English former professional footballer and head coach.
+Steven Vincent Taylor (born 23 January 1986) is an English professional football coach and former player who is the head coach of UAE Third Division League club Desert Falcon.
 As a defender, he played over 200 games in the Premier League with Newcastle United, in the span of 13 seasons.

 Early career

 Taylor was born in Greenwich, London to a family from Newcastle upon Tyne and moved back to the North East weeks later.
 He was raised in Whitley Bay, North Tyneside and attended Valley Gardens Middle School with future teammate Peter Ramage.
 Despite being based in the North-East, Taylor traveled south to the Midlands twice a week, to train on a Wednesday and play for Leicestershire-based junior side Anstey Nomads, until leaving the side at the age of fourteen under strict orders from members of Newcastle's youth staff.

 Taylor, then a striker, joined the Newcastle United youth academy after being scouted at Cramlington Juniors, where he played alongside Peter Ramage, and Wallsend Boys Club.
 At age thirteen, he was switched to defence.
 He played a key part in helping the U-17's win the old Premier Academy League U-17 title for the 2001–02 season.
 After finishing his GCSEs at Monkseaton High School, Taylor capped a fine season by joining the academy on a first-year scholarship and signed professional terms when he turned seventeen.
 The following season, he was sent on a month-long loan to Wycombe Wanderers where he played under his childhood hero Tony Adams and made his league debut in the old Second Division against Notts County in December 2003.